 - This initial review takes an hour and a half.
-This initial screening is carried out by a Psychologist using standard ASC-related questionnaires, the Autism-Spectrum Quotient – 10 items (AQ-10), Social Communication Questionnaire (SCQ) plus the Strengths and Difficulties Questionnaire (SDQ; Adult version) .
+This initial screening is carried out by an Assistant Psychologist using standard ASC-related questionnaires, the Autism-Spectrum Quotient – 50 items, Empathy Quotient questionnaire plus the Strengths and Difficulties Questionnaire (SDQ; Adult version) .
 This can be done with only the individual with suspected ASC difficulties or with their family member(s) too, as is appropriate.
 (This is in line with the NICE Guidance on diagnosis of autism spectrum disorder in adults.)

 - The consultation will include a discussion of the difficulties that make you think an autistic spectrum condition may be present, including anything in your history that may be significant, from childhood through to the present day.
 Your family history may also be thought to be relevant, as will your education and employment history.

 - The Assistant Psychologist will have a general discussion with you, and will summarise the nature and range of difficulties experienced.

 - The questionnaires will be administered, and can be scored during the consultation to give you a preliminary indication of potential findings.